vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 ### What is cryptography?

-* Secure communcation in the presense of 3rd parties aka adversaries
+* Secure communication in the presence of 3rd parties
     * Secret Codes, Hidden Messages, Encryption
     * Converting information to nonsense and back to the original message to prevent interception by malicious 3rd parties

 Note:
-Famous Example Caesar's Cipher http://practicalcryptography.com/ciphers/caesar-cipher/
+Famous Example Gaius Julius Caesar's Cipher http://practicalcryptography.com/ciphers/caesar-cipher/

 +++